foodZipper

 Muscle or joint aches without clear cause

 Your vitamin D receptor may work less efficiently.
 Since VDR is expressed in virtually every tissue — including the brain — this can affect energy, immune function, and mood.
 Emerging research suggests it may also intersect with dopamine biology, though this is not yet fully established.
+Indirect oxalate context: VDR also regulates active calcium absorption in the duodenum, which influences how much free luminal calcium is available to bind dietary oxalate before absorption.
+The VDR-stone literature is mixed across populations — this is context, not a diagnostic marker.

 With reduced receptor efficiency, the strategy is to maximize food-based vitamin D3, which comes packaged with cofactors like K2 and magnesium.
 Omega-3 (especially DHA) has been shown to support VDR gene expression.